shama/view-list/README.md

 # view-list

-An infinite scrolling virtual DOM list view.
+A writable stream that builds an infinite scrolling virtual DOM list view.

 ## Example